kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 ### Note

 You should only have one default storage class in your cluster at any given time.
-Kubernetes does not technically prevent you from having more than one, but it will behave as if there is no default storage class at all.
+Kubernetes does not technically prevent you from having more than one storage class; however, requests for persistent volume claims will fail when there are multiple default storage classes.